tababei/Engineering-with-AI---Capstone-Group-18/Synthetic_Data/Reqs_2-3.md

 To validate this requirement we have recorded while standing still and also create a new file that should simulate this (constant acceleration only along Y-axis).
 The results can be observed in the "view-still_SYNTH" and "view-still_exp" files.
 The model performs considerably worse on our simulated data.
 One explanation for this is that we cannot replicate genuine organic movement specific to a human.
 To get better data, more sophisticated software is required.

 > **Note:** The obtained csv files must be ran through "custom_script_indoors-data.py" to get the according npy file as well as the appropriate data to put in the JSON description file.
-Each folder that needs to be fed into the model needs to have 4 files: csv file, npy file, calibration JSON file, description file of npy file.
+In case the sampling is 100Hz or lower, the file needs to be upsampled to 200Hz for the model to work properly.